Mike Braun Slams Joe Biden's 'Preposterous' Public Option Plan

-Sen. Mike Braun (R-IN) slammed as “enhanced Obamacare” former Vice President Joe Biden’s “preposterous” public option plan Tuesday, in an exclusive interview with Breitbart News.
+Sen. Mike Braun (R-IN) slammed former Vice President Joe Biden’s public option plan Tuesday as “preposterous” in an exclusive interview with Breitbart News.

 Sen. Braun outlined his and other Republicans’ efforts to lead the way on healthcare reform as well as Democrats’ to enact Medicare for All and a government public health insurance option.